Undivided: Strengths for IEP - Watch Now

 Strength-based IEPs focus on the strengths and skills your child already has instead of focusing on limitations or deficits, positioning students with disabilities as valuable, capable, and contributing members of their classrooms and communities.

-On September 23, 2021, Dr. Caitlin Solone — education advocate, teacher educator, and faculty at UCLA — talked with us about why vision statements can be transformative tools, why strength-based IEPs are more important than ever, and how to navigate the least-restrictive environment now that many kids are back at school.
-For some highlights, check out the clips below or watch the full recording here.
+Dr. Caitlin Solone — education advocate, teacher educator, and faculty at UCLA — talked with us about why vision statements can be transformative tools, why strength-based IEPs are more important than ever, and how to navigate the least-restrictive environment now that many kids are back at school.
+For some highlights, check out the clips below or watch the full recording with transcript here.

 Have you heard of developing a vision statement for your child?
 In this clip, Dr. Solone why it's important to have one when you sit down with your IEP team and what it could look like.